The best oven-baked French toast recipe, ever.

 Why Overnight French Toast Casserole Is the Best French Toast

 Baked French toast has two things going for it.
 First, moisture and texture.
-Soaking the bread overnight in a sweet custard creates a moist bread pudding that, when baked, stays tender and creamy — not dry.
+Soaking the bread overnight in a sweet egg and milk custard creates a moist bread pudding that, when baked, stays tender and creamy — not dry.

-How to Make this Baked French Toast Casserole
+How to Make this Baked Overnight French Toast Casserole

-- Get a loaf of challah bread.
-Challah is eggy and more dense than regular white sandwich bread, and makes the French toast rich and thick, without dissolving into a blob.
+- Get a loaf of brioche bread.
+Brioche is eggy and more rich than regular white sandwich bread, and makes the French toast rich and thick, without dissolving into a blob.
+Brioche is the best bread for French toast, along with challah — which would be your best substitute.

-- Cut the challah into cubes, and let them stale.
+- Cut the brioche into approximately 1-inch cubes, and let them stale.
 You can stale the bread cubes either by leaving them out uncovered on a countertop overnight, or by drying them in a 325 degree oven for about 30 minutes.
 Cool before using.

-- Cover, and chill overnight in the fridge, or for about 8 hours.
-Then bake.
+- Cover the casserole dish, and chill overnight in the fridge or for about 8 hours.
+Bake the next morning until golden and set.

 How to Make the French Toast Sticky Bun Topping